 They’ve encouraged competition between pet insurance companies, made customer reviews and recommendations of pet insurance policies more transparent, and brought prices down for dog owners.

 However, there have also been some negative consequences of their popularity.
 In particular, insurance companies are now creating cheaper dog insurance policies that have very low levels of cover, with the objective of appearing at the top of pet insurance comparison tables.

 Comparing "cheapest" with "best"

-For example, Animal Friends’ Basic pet insurance policy is available for dogs for as little as £5.40 a month.
+For example, Animal Friends’ Basic pet insurance policy is available for dogs for under £5 a month.
 But it provides just £3,000 of cover for vet bills – and as it’s a “time-limited” pet insurance policy, it will only pay out for any illness for a period of 12 months, after that you'll have to pay for treatment for that condition yourself.

 What’s more, it has a relatively high excess of £99 (the excess is the amount that a dog owner is required to pay towards any claim they make on their pet insurance).

 There are similar limitations with cheap lifetime dog insurance policies.
 With Helpucover’s Vital pet insurance there is no time limit on the pay out but its £2,000 of vet bills cover is subject to a limit of £500 per condition per year.

 By contrast, comprehensive lifetime dog insurance policies from established market leaders, such as Petplan, More Than, and John Lewis Finance Insurance offer up to £12,000 of vet fees cover with no time limit or condition-related caps.

 Some policies even include added value features such as dental treatment, and complementary medicine.
 Insurance cover for other benefits such as liability insurance, and help with costs if dogs are lost or stolen, is also significantly higher.